The Relationship Between Soil and Building A Foundation

 Though we tend to think of soil as fairly static, many types of soils have the potential to shrink and swell.
 Clay soil, for instance, is known to swell significantly whenever it’s saturated with water, and then shrink again when it’s dry.
 Though sandy soil doesn’t typically swell or shrink, it can erode very easily when faced with large flows of water.

-The moment you suspect foundation problems, it’s essential that you call a .
+The moment you suspect foundation problems, it’s essential that you call us.
 Though it may seem like shrinking and swelling soil may be a never-ending problem, the right team of experts can solve your foundation issue by installing steel or concrete pressed pilings.